appleschaussaa/Employer-CMS-Tool/README.md

 ​
 ### Useful resources
 ​
-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Example resource 1](https://www.w3schools.com/sql/sql_ref_keywords.asp) - Helpful resource when working with SQL
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Example resource 2](https://dev.mysql.com/doc/refman/8.0/en/fixed-point-types.html#:~:text=Standard%20SQL%20requires%20that%20DECIMAL,DECIMAL(%20M%20%2C0)%20.) - decimals werent covered in the link above.
 - [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.
 - [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.